wp-plugins/modal-dialog/readme.txt

 1. Dialogs can also be assigned to posts/pages within the editor

 == Changelog ==

+= 2.4.9 =
+* Updated code to support web site running on SSL connections

 = 2.4.8 =
 * Renamed Mobile Detect library to make name unique and avoid conflicts with other plugins using the same library